PaulKinlan/paul.kinlan.me/content/en/2021-03-20-ML-to-help-with-developer-experience.markdown

 - drafts

 ---
-_I started to write this post in March 2021, and I am getting back around to it._
+_I started to write this post in March 2021, and I am getting back around to it... and there's been a lot of changes._

 I love watching [Corridor Crew](https://www.youtube.com/channel/UCSpFnDQr88xCZ80N-X7t0nQ).
 They are a bunch of amazing SFX creators out in LA who push what is possible in VFX using what appears (to me) to be commodity hardware and tools.